 In Fiscal Year 2006 a new General Bond Resolution was approved authorizing the issuance of Bond Bank general obligation bonds to purchase loans for both general obligation and revenue bond issues of municipalities.
 This ability to combine revenue and general obligation loans has increased operational efficiency for the Bond Bank and the economic benefits to communities.
-As of June 30, 2014 a total of 29 bond issues have been issued using the 2005 General Bond Resolution for a total amount of \$976.8 million.
+As of June 30, 2015 a total of 32 bond issues have been issued using the 2005 General Bond Resolution for a total original issue par amount of \$1,152.4 million.